-Occassionally we’re asked what is the number one thing that Jackson area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the number one thing that Jackson area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is crucial to the effectiveness of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not difficult for most Jackson homeowners, but there are often two hurdles to actually getting it done:

 - Understanding just how often to change your furnace or air conditioner filter.